 What to Expect for Black Friday & Cyber Monday

-Black Friday 2022 and Cyber Monday shipping may not be as constrained as the ecommerce logistics peak season of previous years.
-Factors like inflation, supply chain concerns, the end of the pandemic, and economic uncertainty have contributed to expectations of ecommerce revenues falling.
+Black Friday and Cyber Monday shipping may not be as constrained as the ecommerce logistics peak season of previous years.
+Factors like inflation, supply chain concerns, the end of the pandemic, and economic uncertainty contribute to ecommerce expectations.

-Predictions are for deals to start far before Black Friday and continue throughout the fourth quarter, spreading out orders and fulfillment over a longer period.
-Confirming this idea: 83 percent of consumers say they begin holiday shopping before Black Friday, which is anticipated in 2022 as well.
-Demand exceeded capacity during peak season for the past two years.
-This year, a significant daily capacity surplus of 18 million parcels is expected.
+Deals start far before Black Friday and continue throughout the fourth quarter, spreading out orders and fulfillment over a longer period.
+Confirming this idea: 83% of consumers say they begin holiday shopping before Black Friday.

 What Is the Ecommerce Logistics Role in Black Friday & Cyber Monday?